Welcome to Lamorna!

 Lamorna works very closely with The Hub (therapy teams) to ensure our students get the best from their physiotherapy, occupational therapy and speech and language programmes.
 We also work very closely with the school nurse to ensure all health and medical needs are met.

-Our curriculum is theme based and provides a wide range of stimulating and engaging activities for our students to be immersed in over the term and to allow a common theme to run through all their sensory learning.
-Communication, social interaction, responses to their environment and independence at an individual level forms a major part of the learning whilst ensuring all medical and health needs are always a priority and that everyone is having fun.
+Our curriculum is theme based and provides a wide range of stimulating and engaging activities for our students to be immersed in over the term and to allow a common theme to run through all their sensory learning whilst being fun, stimulating and engaging.

-The school has a hydrotherapy pool which all students access, a small library and different outside areas with accessible equipment that the students can be supported to use.
+The school has a hydrotherapy pool which students can access, a small library and different outside areas with accessible equipment that the students can be supported to use.

-For our older students we look to link them with wider learning environments such as our school workshop, college links and Tregoweth life skills and conference centre.
+For our older students we look to link them with wider learning environments such as our school workshop, kitchen and college links.
 Our aim is for our students to enjoy learning and to prepare for life.